This complimentary SSIR Live! program will explore:

-Register for FREE for this webinar, sponsored by the Hewlett Foundation.
+Register for FREE for this webinar, sponsored by the William and Flora Hewlett Foundation.
 Your registration provides you with access to the live interactive webinar, downloadable slides, and unlimited access to the recorded webinar video for 12 months from the date of broadcast.

 The Center for Effective Philanthropy

 Executive Director, Center for Employment Opportunities (CEO) New York